invap/rt-monitor-example-app/README.md

 │   ├── bariscorrect.protosmt2        # │ Properties to be checked at different points in the SSP
 │   │...                              # │ the SSP
 │   ├── init_time_bound               # │
+│   ├── spec_gr.toml                  # Specification of the SSP in graph format
-│   └── spec_gr.toml                  # Specification of the SSP
+│   └── spec_regex.toml               # Specification of the SSP in regular expression format
 ├── patched app/                      # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-logging implementation
 │   ├── functions.h